 Don’t look at your phone

-Reset for sleep with your normal bedtime routine (again)
+Reset your bedtime routine

-Long-term strategies for better sleep hygiene
+Build long-term habits for better sleep

 Developing good sleep habits long-term can help improve your ability to fall asleep quickly and stay asleep.

+Brush your teeth, read, turn off lights, and have a pee in more or less the same order at the same time every night.
 This signals your brain that it’s time to relax and get ready for slumber.

 Exercise daily

-Limit alcohol intake
+Limit alcohol and caffeine

 Do you have a trick for falling asleep quickly and easily in the middle of the night?
 Go ahead and share it in the comments below!